 So we are on our way to the ruins of Phillipi.
 We are driving east across the region called Macedonia (Macedonika) birthplace of Alexander the Great.
 This is not to be confused with the country North Macedonia,which is a Balkan country made up of Slavic people.

-The suffix ika added to a place or noun means lesser, such as a smaller city or lesser area such as a region.
+The suffix ika added to a place or noun means lesser, such as a smaller city or lesser area, such as a region.

 We first went to the ruins of Phillipi, the first community of Christians in Europe.
 And the conversion and baptism of Lydia, the first European baptized.

-At the ruins of Phillipi, we saw the place where Paul and Silas were inprisoned, and we saw the ruins of an early basilica, a Christian church in Philippi, showing later evidence of the seeds that he planted west for Christianity.
+At the ruins of Phillipi, we saw the place where Paul and Silas were imprisoned, and we saw the ruins of an early basilica, a Christian church in Philippi, showing later evidence of the seeds that he planted west for Christianity.

 Saint Paul, it appears, was the Johnny Appleseed of Christianity for Europe.

 This imprisonment was for a short time.
-According to the Bible, they prayed and an earthquake freed them.
-The guard feared their release so he was going to kill himself, but Paul and Silas told him, “Don’t harm yourself, we are here.“
+According to the Bible, they prayed, and an earthquake freed them.
+The guard feared their release, so he was going to kill himself, but Paul and Silas told him, “Don’t harm yourself.
+We are here.“

 They built a church at the site and there is a small amphitheater by the stream for local baptisms.